 1. Contact addresses

-Responsible in the sense of data protection law is:
+Responsible in terms of data protection law is:

 Martin Graf